 Duke TIP 7th Grade Talent Search helps academically talented students identify their strengths, develop their abilities and interests, and celebrate their achievements at a crucial time when they are forming their identities and looking ahead to the future.
 Participants learn about their publications and resources, educational guidance, recognition of their abilities, and academic challenges.
-Students qualify for the 7th Grade Talent Search by scoring at or above the 95th percentile on a grade-level standardized test.
+Students qualify for the 7th Grade Talent Search by scoring at or above the 95th percentile on a grade-level standardized on a grade-level standardized test.